 Once I got my own kitchen, I enjoyed cooking simple meals for myself.
-Most of the time, I would cook enough for at least two, so that I could have leftovers for a quick lunch or an effortless dinner after a long day at work.
-Occasionally, I think back on that which now seems like the simple time of my life.
+I spent as long as I liked at the grocery store choosing easy ingredients that I could several times throughout the week.
+Most of the time, I made enough dinner for at least two servings so that I could have leftovers for lunch or an effortless dinner after a long day at work.

-Shortly after meeting my husband, Ryan, I fed him the second portion of those simple meals.
-I guess I made them with a little too much love, because he apparently enjoyed them so much that I couldn’t get rid of him!
-Although, I may have used those meals to con him into falling in love with me, but either way he proposed.
+Shortly after meeting my husband, Ryan, he started eating that second portion of those simple meals.
+I guess I made them with a little too much love because he apparently enjoyed them so much that I couldn’t get rid of him!
+Although I may have used those meals to con him into falling in love with me, either way, he proposed.
 Cooking then as a couple gave us time to catch up on each other’s day while trying new recipes and new foods together.
 I distinctly remember trying the mini cheese balls from Kraft’s Food & Family magazine, a magazine that gave me years of easy and delicious recipes.
-They were… delicious, and each time I went to the fridge to snack on them, there were a few less than the time before.
+The cheese balls were… delicious, and each time I went to the fridge to snack on them, there were fewer than the time before.
 We both secretly hoped to get the last one.

 After the birth of our first child, I loved her through food just as much as I did my husband.
 It was really important for me to introduce her to a variety of fresh, healthy foods.
 I signed up for emails from Fresh Baby, a site that provides nutrition education and healthy recipes, and I made all of her food from scratch.
 Sometimes it was pureeing the green beans from our dinner before adding the salt for our adult pallets and other times it was from a batched cooking Saturday that I stockpiled in the freezer.
 I promise, making baby food sounds overwhelming, but with a few relatively inexpensive tools, it is healthier and saves you a ton.
 I did it with all three of my children.

-Madilyn (11), Frank (7) and Jenna (5) are now all relatively good eaters, and I know how blessed I am by this.
-They love to help measure, pour and stir in the kitchen, and I love having them there.
+My kids are now all relatively good eaters, and I know how blessed I am by this.
+When they were little, they loved to help measure, pour, and stir in the kitchen, and I still love having them there.
 It’s bonding time!
-I’m teaching them the things that were taught to me by the most important women in my life, my mother, grandmother and godmother.
+I’m teaching them the things that were taught to me by the most important women in my life, my mother, grandmother, and godmother.

 So, now I’m the one that’s always in the kitchen.
-I have a collection of aprons, my grandmothers recipes and my cutting board is my best friend.
+I have a collection of aprons, my grandmother’s recipes, and my cutting board is my best friend.
 I get excited about shopping for healthy ingredients… please, visit your local farmers market to support local farms while getting the freshest possible meat, fruit, vegetables, and herbs.
-I love cooking just good food for my family of 5, my entire family at the holidays and every friend that comes to visit.
-I truly enjoy taking meals to support friends that are sick, grieving or celebrating the birth of a new baby, and have been fortunate enough to have been on the receiving end of this type of love.
+I love cooking just good food for my family of 5, my entire family at the holidays, and every friend that comes to visit.
+I truly enjoy taking meals to support friends who are sick, grieving, or celebrating the birth of a new baby, and have been fortunate enough to have been on the receiving end of this type of love.